yosoufe/SFND_3D_Object_Tracking/README.md

 # SFND 3D Object Tracking

+This project practices the following:

-Welcome to the final project of the camera course.
-By completing all the lessons, you now have a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
-Also, you know how to detect objects in an image using the YOLO deep-learning framework.
-And finally, you know how to associate regions in a camera image with Lidar points in 3D space.
+1. Understanding of keypoint detectors, descriptors, and methods to match them between successive images.
+2. How to detect objects in an image using the YOLO deep-learning framework.
+3. How to associate regions in a camera image with Lidar points in 3D space.

 Let's take a look at our program schematic to see what we already have accomplished and what's still missing.

 <img src="images/course_code_structure.png" width="779" height="414" />

-In this final project, you will implement the missing parts in the schematic.
-To do this, you will complete four major tasks:
+In this final project, the missing parts in the schematic are being implemented in four major tasks:
-1. First, you will develop a way to match 3D objects over time by using keypoint correspondences.
+1. First, a way to match 3D objects over time by using keypoint correspondences is developed.
-2. Second, you will compute the TTC based on Lidar measurements.
+2. Second, computing the TTC based on Lidar measurements is implemented.
-3. You will then proceed to do the same using the camera, which requires to first associate keypoint matches to regions of interest and then to compute the TTC based on those matches.
+3. and then computing TTC using camera, which requires to first associate keypoint matches to regions of interest and then to compute the TTC based on those matches.
-4. And lastly, you will conduct various tests with the framework.
-Your goal is to identify the most suitable detector/descriptor combination for TTC estimation and also to search for problems that can lead to faulty measurements by the camera or Lidar sensor.
-In the last course of this Nanodegree, you will learn about the Kalman filter, which is a great way to combine the two independent TTC measurements into an improved version which is much more reliable than a single sensor alone can be.
-But before we think about such things, let us focus on your final project in the camera course.
+4. And lastly, various tests with the framework are being conducted.
+The goal is to identify the most suitable detector/descriptor combination for TTC estimation and also to search for problems that can lead to faulty measurements by the camera or Lidar sensor.

 ## Dependencies for Running Locally
 * cmake >= 2.8